aemiers/slapjack/pseudocode.md

 How do I show the card color of the past player?
 When the player clicks the p or q button, that changes the color of the center card.

+Right now, the played card is not going to the centerpile array, but going to the other player's hand??
+It must be the slap function that's going awry

+When a player slaps, need to hide center pile again.
+Also add removeClass to p2 plays
+After a player slaps, it's the other player's turn.

 Change everything over to find the card object
 Check that it still works in the console.